orionewton/P10/README.md

 4. Acces to all yours favorites products

 # Local run:
-1. use `python manage.py runserver` on your terminal.
+1. use `python manage.py runserver` on your terminal

-# Note
-Pur_Beurre app has been deployed (and hosted) on Heroku at https://loan-purbeurre.herokuapp.com/